 The Commission recommends that stays of imposition be used for offenders who are convicted of lower severity offenses and who have low criminal history scores.
 The Commission further recommends that convicted felons be given one stay of imposition, although for very low severity offenses, a second stay of imposition may be appropriate.

-2. Conditions of Stayed Sentences.
-While the Commission has chosen not to develop specific guidelines for the conditions of stayed sentences, it recognizes that there are several penal objectives to be considered in establishing conditions of stayed sentences, including:
+3. Other Conditions of Stayed Sentences.
+While the Commission has otherwise chosen not to develop specific guidelines for the conditions of stayed sentences, it recognizes that there are several penal objectives to be considered in establishing conditions of stayed sentences, including:

 (2) public condemnation of criminal conduct;